Guidance for Fork Lift Truck Owners

 The Safety Assessment Federation (SAFed) is the trade association, for the independent engineering inspection and certification industry.
-All SAFed Full Member Companies are accredited by the government approved Irish National Accreditation Board (INAB) to the formal international standards4 to provide thorough examination services by a competent person to national regulations (1).
+All SAFed Full Member Companies are accredited by the government approved United Kingdom Accreditation Service(UKAS) to the formal international standards to provide thorough examination services by a competent person to national regulations (1).

 They only carry out the statutory and non statutory thorough examinations and do not maintain, service, supply or manufacture equipment, ensuring customers receive fully independent, comprehensive and professional service free from any conflicting interests.
 SAFed also provides advice, guidelines and publications, acknowledged as best practice within the industry.

 For more information or to find a SAFed Member company visit the find a member company on the website.